-Psychology is usually defined as the study of mind, brain, and behavior or at least some combination of the three.
+Psychology is usually defined as the study of mind, brain, and behavior or a combination of the three.
 But that definition by itself does little to distinguish psychology from biology, anthropology, or sociology.
-Many biologists, for example, are particularly concerned with behavior and with the brain, both human and otherwise.
+Many biologists, for example, are concerned with behavior and the brain, both human and otherwise.
 Sociologists and anthropologists are both interested in human behavior, often as it intersects with beliefs, attitudes, and other things going on inside people’s minds that we would generally think of as psychological.
-So what distinguishes psychology from these other fields?

 Scientific research psychology versus applied health psychology

 The majority of professional psychologists work in the applied health professions.
 They work with people to help them gain insight into their own psychology, often because they are dealing with mental disorders.
 Biologists, anthropologists, and sociologists do not do this.
 One group of medical doctors do – psychiatrists.